For messages sent between online group members, Group Replication

 group members in order to avoid unnecessary rollback of

 transactions, failure of message delivery, or failure of message

-From MySQL 8.0.18, you can also configure compression for messages
+You can also configure compression for messages sent for

-sent for distributed recovery by the method of state transfer from
+distributed recovery by the method of state transfer from a

-a donor's binary log.
-Compression for these messages, which are
+donor's binary log.
+Compression for these messages, which are sent

 controlled separately using the

 Binary log transaction compression, enabled by the

 system variable, can also be used to save bandwidth.
 The

 transaction payloads remain compressed when they are transferred